 You can add a sub interface on a trunk vNIC, which can then be used by NSX Edge services.

-- VLAN trunk is standard and works with any version of ESXi.
+VLAN trunk is standard and work with any version of ESXi.
 This is used to bring tagged VLAN traffic into Edge.

-- VXLAN trunk works with NSX version 6.1, and later.
+VXLAN trunk work only with NSX version 6.1.
 This is used to bring VXLAN traffic into Edge.

 - In the Interfaces. tab for an NSX Edge, click

 - Select an interface and click the Edit () icon.

 - In the Edit Edge Interface dialog box, type a name for the interface.

 - Select the standard portgroup or distributed portgroup to which this interface should be connected.

 - Click Change next to the Connected To field.